FedericoVaga/mamma/README.md

 make doxygen
 ```

-# Architecure
+# Architecture
-Mamma's architecure is based on the [Kent Back SUnit](https://web.archive.org/web/20150315073817/http://www.xprogramming.com/testfram.htm) one.
+Mamma's architecture is based on the [Kent Back SUnit](https://web.archive.org/web/20150315073817/http://www.xprogramming.com/testfram.htm) one.
 The ![skeleton.c](/examples/skeleton.c) file can be used as starting point.
 It contains the basic configuration to start the development of your test
 program.
-To undersantd what each function/structure does, take a look also to
+To understand what each function/structure does, take a look also to
 the doxygen documentation.

 # Assertions
 The heart of the test is the assertion.
 Mamma's `assert` stops the test
 execution and it prints an error message that explain the reason.
 This framework
-provides also a less rigurous assertion called `check`.
+provides also a less rigorous assertion called `check`.
 Using a `check`, the
-framework will **not** stop the test exectution; it will print the error
+framework will **not** stop the test execution; it will print the error
 message and continue the test execution (it can be useful for minor controls).
 For each existent assertion it exists also its check version.